fernandobouchet/fernandobouchet/README.md

 - 💯 I'm constantly enhancing my soft and technical skills.
 - 🌱 I’m currently learning C# and .NET.
 - 🤔 I'm seeking my first professional experience in IT.
+- 🔗 You can check my porfolio [here](https://fernandobouchet.github.io/).
 - 📫 You can reach me at [fernandobouchet@gmail.com](mailto:fernandobouchet@gmail.com)
 <br/>